Arkansas ARChoices RUGs resource allocation

 Until January 2016, The Arkansas Department of Human Services (DHS) had relied upon nurses to assess home and community care eligibility using a lengthy questionnaire called ARPath.

-The DHS argued the RUGs algorithm was fairer, more objective, and less costly tool.
-And while some patients seemed to benefit from the new system, 47% discovered their weekly allotment of hours had decreased, sometimes significantly, resulting in poorer health and mental health amongst those impacted.
+While some patients seemed to benefit from the new system, 47% discovered their weekly allotment of hours had decreased, sometimes significantly, resulting in poorer health and mental health amongst those impacted.

 The change also had major financial ramifications for some patients, notably those with serious disabilities such as cerebral palsy.